-Extensive mangrove zones bordering estuaries with Avicennia, Aegialitis, Aegiceras, Osbornia and Rhizophora; samphire and claypan; Halophila and Zostera beds, Halodule beds associated with Pancake Creek; island banks; bar zone; channels; deltaic areas.
+Extensive mangrove zones bordering estuaries with mangroves (Avicennia, Aegialitis, Aegiceras, Osbornia and Rhizophora); samphire and claypan; seagrass (Halophila, Zostera and Halodule beds) and fringing rock and coral reef associated with Pancake Creek; island banks; bar zone; channels; deltaic areas.

 Commercial, recreational and Indigenous fishing; barramundi; blue salmon; bream; estuary cod; flathead; grey mackerel; grunter; jewfish; king salmon; mangrove jack; queenfish; sea mullet; school mackerel; whiting; banana, endeavour and tiger prawns; mud crabs; marine aquarium fish.

-Important protected area and least disturbed marine environment from Tannum Sands to Round Hill Head; Rodds Harbour is one of two estuaries where Ceriops tagal var. tagal occurs; Pancake Creek is only area in region with Pemphis acidula and one of two with Hibiscus tileaceus; Jenny Lind Creek is only locality where Bruguiera gymnorhiza is locally common.
+Important protected area and least disturbed marine environment from Tannum Sands to Round Hill Head; Rodds Harbour is one of two estuaries where yellow mangrove (Ceriops tagal occurs; Pancake Creek is only area in region with digging stick tree (Pemphis acidula) and one of two with cotton tree (Hibiscus tileaceus); Jenny Lind Creek is the only locality where orange mangrove (Bruguiera gymnorhiza) is locally common.

 Loggerhead turtle nesting area, land and sea Country important to the Bailai, Gurang, Gooreng Gooreng and Taribelang Bunda Peoples.